 Q: Will filing a bankruptcy stop my garnishment?

 A: Yes, filing a bankruptcy creates an automatic stay and creditors cannot collect on any debt unless the creditor files a motion to lift the stay and the court orders that the stay be lifted.
 The same applies if your home in in foreclosure or your vehicle is on the verge of repossession.

-If you have a question that’s not answered here, contact Lisa today to schedule a free consultation.
+If you have a bankruptcy question that is not answered in this section, contact Iowa attorney Lisa K. Pendroy today to schedule a free consultation.